cagribolat/Cc-Extractor.io/README.md

 <b>English</b></p>
 <b>Features</b></p>

-CCExtractor only takes the appropriate sections from the uploaded SRT file and exports them as "forced.srt" file.
+Features.

-Extracts only the appropriate sections and exports them as "forced.srt".
+Imports only the appropriate sections and exports them as existing filename+forced.srt.

-<b>Installation</b>.</p>
-To install CCExtractor on your computer, follow these steps:

 Clone the CCExtractor GitHub repository or download it as a ZIP file.
-Install the necessary dependencies and compile CCExtractor.
-You can now start using CCExtractor!
+Install the required dependencies and compile CCExtractor.
+Now you can start using CCExtractor!
-Usage
-To export only the appropriate sections using CCExtractor, you can use the following command in the terminal or command prompt:

-<b>Contributing</b>.</p>
+Contribute

-If you would like to contribute to the development of CCExtractor, please visit the GitHub repository and report any features you would like to contribute or any bugs you have encountered.
+If you would like to contribute to CCExtractor development, please visit the GitHub repository and report any features or bugs you would like to contribute.